Salt Lake metro system resiliency

 Due to Utah’s wildfire risk, it is necessary for aging infrastructure to be replaced and increased measures to be taken to reduce the risk of wildfire.

-The Olympus 13 projects will take over 11 miles of existing electrical distribution and rebuild it with nearly 10 miles of underground lines and over three miles of overhead tree wire (the additional line miles will be due to the underground lines following the road instead of remaining overhead in straight lines).
+The Olympus 13 projects (in progress) will take over 11 miles of existing electrical distribution and rebuild it with nearly 10 miles of underground lines and over three miles of overhead tree wire (the additional line miles will be due to the underground lines following the road instead of remaining overhead in straight lines).

 • Undergrounding the distribution lines will help reduce wildfire risks because they will no longer be able to come in contact with vegetation.
 Meanwhile, the enhancements to remaining overhead distribution lines will include tree wire, which has a protective coating that reduces deterioration and helps avoid fire ignition risk.